8ctopus/php-benchmark/README.md

 ### run custom test

-- `composer install`
-- `php src/Benchmark.php --custom --filter ~equal~` where filter corresponds to a regular expression matching the functions that you want to test in `src/TestsUser.php`
+- `php src/Benchmark.php --custom --filter ~equal~` where filter corresponds to a regular expression matching the methods that you want to test in `src/TestsUser.php`

 ## examples